erikuus/clean-code/key-principles/classes.md

 ## Treat the Active Record as a data structure

 Create separate objects that contain the business rules.
+Data structure expose their data.
+Objects expose functions that operate on data.

 {% hint style="success" %}
 ```php